survivejs/maintenance-book/manuscript/code-quality/02-code-formatting.md

 * No need to learn you project’s code style for contributors.
 * No need to fix style issues reported by ESLint.

-Prettier doesn’t support any config files and has few [command line keys](https://github.com/prettier/prettier#api) to modify its behavior, e.g., indentation, quotes and semicolons.
+Prettier has few [options](https://prettier.io/docs/en/options.html) to modify its behavior, like indentation, quotes and semicolons.

 It’s a good idea to disable code style rules in your ESLint config and let Prettier deal with the code style.
 For example, you can use [eslint-config-prettier](https://www.npmjs.com/package/eslint-config-prettier) instead of [eslint-config-airbnb-base](https://www.npmjs.com/package/eslint-config-airbnb-base).

-T> [TypeScript support](https://github.com/prettier/prettier/issues/13) for Prettier is under development.

 W> Commit your code before running this command — it will reformat all your JavaScript files.